-In nearly 50 years of educating children, our mission has not changed.
+In more than fifty years of educating children, our mission has not changed.
 Founded in 1969 as Perry Christian Day School, our school began classes for grades one through twelve in 1970.
 The founding board included representative members of local church congregations who expressed a desire for a school that would have as its mission a college preparatory educational focus in a Christian environment.
 Although the name has changed, The Westfield School’s dedication to educating children in a Christian environment has remained constant.

 The Westfield School holds membership in the Georgia Independent Schools Association (GISA), the Southern Association of Independent Schools (SAIS), and the College Entrance Examination Board (CEEB), Educational Records Bureau (ERB), and is fully accredited by AdvancED -- the Southern Association of Independent Schools (SAIS) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 The school is governed by a fourteen-member Board of Trustees, consisting of members elected for three-year terms.